Siege of Antioch: Winter

-As the crusaders' food supply reached critical levels in December, Godfrey fell ill.
+As the Crusaders' food supply reached critical levels in December, Godfrey fell ill.
 On 28 December, Bohemond and Robert of Flanders took about 20,000 men and went foraging for food and plunder upstream of the Orontes.
-Knowing the crusaders' force had been divided, Yaghi-Siyan waited until the night of 29 December before making a sortie.
-He attacked Count Raymond's encampment across the river, and though caught by surprise, Count Raymond was able to recover and turn Yaghi-Siyan's men back.
+Knowing the Crusaders' force had been divided, Yaghi-Siyan waited until the night of 29 December before making a sortie.
+He attacked Raymond's encampment across the river, and though caught by surprise Raymond was able to recover and turn Yaghi-Siyan's men back.
 He almost succeeded in reversing the attack entirely, forcing a way across the bridge and establishing a foothold on the other side and holding open the city gates.
-As the crusaders threatened to take the city, a horse lost its rider and, in the ensuing confusion in the dark, the crusaders panicked and withdrew across the bridge with the Seljuks in pursuit.
+As the Crusaders threatened to take the city, a horse lost its rider, and in the ensuing confusion in the dark, the Crusaders panicked and withdrew across the bridge with the Seljuks in pursuit.
 The stalemate was restored, and both sides had suffered losses.

-While Count Raymond was repulsing a sally from Antioch's garrison, an army under the leadership of Duqaq of Damascus was en route to relieve Antioch.
+While Raymond was repulsing a sally from Antioch's garrison, an army under the leadership of Duqaq of Damascus was en route to relieve Antioch.
 Bohemond and Robert of Flanders were unaware that their foraging party was heading towards Duqaq's men.
-On 30 December news reached Duqaq while his army was at Shaizar that the crusaders were nearby.
-On the morning of 31 December Duqaq marched towards Bohemond and Robert's army and the two met at the village of Albara.
+On 30 December news reached Duqaq while his army was at Shaizar that the Crusaders were nearby.
+On the morning of 31 December Duqaq marched towards Bohemond and Robert's army, and the two met at the village of Albara.
 Robert was the first to encounter Duqaq's men as he was marching ahead of Bohemond.
 Bohemond joined the battle and with Robert fought back Duqaq's army and inflicted heavy casualties.
-Though they fought off Duqaq's army, which retreated to Hama, the crusaders suffered too many casualties to keep foraging and returned to Antioch.
-As a result of the fight the crusaders lost the flock they had gathered for food and returned with less food than they needed.
-The month ended inauspiciously for both sides: there was an earthquake on 30 December, and the following weeks saw such unseasonably bad rain and cold weather that Duqaq had to return home without further engaging the crusaders.
-The crusaders feared the rain and earthquake were signs they had lost God's favour, and to atone for their sins such as pillaging, Adhemar of Le Puy ordered that a three-day fast should be observed.
+Though they fought off Duqaq's army, which retreated to Hama, the Crusaders suffered too many casualties to keep foraging and returned to Antioch.
+As a result of the fight the Crusaders lost the flock they had gathered for food and returned with less food than they needed.

+The month ended inauspiciously for both sides: there was an earthquake on 30 December, and the following weeks saw such unseasonably bad rain and cold weather that Duqaq had to return home without further engaging.
+The Crusaders feared the rain and earthquake were signs they had lost God's favour, and to atone for their sins such as pillaging, Adhemar ordered that a three-day fast should be observed.
 In any case at this time supplies were running dangerously low, and soon after one in seven men was dying of starvation.